Introduction

 Clothing

 Dress in layers!
-Unless the weather is hot, it is a good idea to wear (or bring) layers.
-Weather can change rapidly, and sweat cooling your body can cause you to lose heat quickly.
+Unless the weather is hot, it’s a good idea to wear (or bring) layers.
+Weather can change rapidly, and sweat cooling your body can cause you to quickly lose heat.
+Please note, the recommendations in this guide are not intended to prepare you for very cold temperatures.
+For hiking in temps below 28℉, you will need warmer gear!

 This combination will allow you to hike in below-freezing temperatures and to remove layers as the day warms.
 Of course, if you are hiking in warm temps, you won’t need all these layers!